Dimensions of finitely generated simple groups and their subgroups: Relative torsion-free Tarski monsters

 \section{Relative torsion-free Tarski monsters}

 In this section we construct relative torsion-free Tarski monsters with homological control.
-This proves Theorem \ref{intro:thm:relative}, butthe statement below gives much more information, in a form that can be used for the applications in the next section.
+This proves Theorem \ref{intro:thm:relative}, but the statement below gives much more information, in a form that can be used for the applications in the next section.

 \begin{theorem}[Theorem \ref{intro:thm:relative}] Let $H_i: i\geq 1$ be countable torsion-free groups, let $L_i : i \geq 1$ be torsion-free non-elementary hyperbolic groups, and let $B_i \subset L_i: i\geq 1$ be finite subsets.
 Then there exists a group $M$ such that the following hold. \begin{enumerate}[label=(\roman*)] \item $M$ is a finitely generated torsion-free simple group. \item $\{H_i\}_{i\geq 1}$ embeds as a malnormal family of subgroups of $M$. \item Each proper subgroup of $M$ is either cyclic or conjugate into some $H_i$. \item There are quotient maps $ L_i \to M$ which are injective on $B_i$. \item $\gd(M) \leq \max\{2, \sup_i\gd(H_i), \sup_i \gd(L_i)\}$. \item For every $M$-module $A$ and every $n \geq 3$, there are isomorphisms